UIUC-iSchool-DataViz/is445_oauoag_fall2022/week02/lecture02.md

 ## Homework grading

- * Homework points will be listed as reference, all HWs will be graded out of 100%, all HWs are worth the same
+ * All HWs will be graded out of 100%, all HWs are worth the same, however,
+ * Some weeks assignments are broken into multiple parts (that all add up to 100%)
  * We *will* drop a HW score

 ---